-Whether you are new to Buddhism itself, or you are coming from one of the other traditions, we hope this area of the site helps you get started in your practice, and that the rest of the site continues to be a source of useful information, encouragement, and support.
+Whether you are new to Buddhism or you are coming from one of the other Forms of Buddhism, we hope this area of the site helps you get started in your practice, and that the rest of the site continues to be a source of useful information, encouragement, and support.

 How Did This Start?

 In May of 2009, the podcast called The Secular Buddhist was published by Ted Meissner.
 It was the first time the term “Secular Buddhism” appeared in popular media.*

 *So what do we mean by “secular?”– Ted Meissner (edited)

 Though the word can sometimes be used in other contexts to mean “against religion,” that’s NOT how we’re using it here.
 Rather, we find value in the meaning of its Latin root saeculum, which focuses on this world and life.
 Rather than having as a core goal of ending rounds of a literal Rebirth, Secular Buddhism’s primary focus is on how we are and what we do in this lifetime, and how that influences the world and generations to come.
 This is not to say there isn’t any value in the idea of Rebirth.
 Some Secular Buddhists do believe in literal Rebirth, others in non-literal Rebirth (i.e. Rebirth from moment to moment), etc. Kamma (or Karma) is also meaningful without being tied to literal Rebirth; just think of any long gone inspirational leader whose actions are still making an impact on the world today.